sukantoraymond/flowcli/README.md

 ## Troubleshooting

-If after go install, calling flowcli on terminal results in error saying ```-bash: flowcli: command not found```, configure $PATH environment variable to include Go binaries
+If after go install, calling flowcli on terminal results in error saying ```-bash: flowcli: command not found```, configure $PATH environment variable to include Go binaries in bash_profile and save it

 ```
 $ export PATH=$PATH:$(go env GOPATH)/bin